top of page

 Fereshte - Angel

 The final will and testament of Alireza Karami- written before leaving to join mass anti-government protests in Tehran.
-He was shot and killed by regime forces on January 9th 2026.
+He was shot and killed by regime forces on January 8th 2025.

 In Iran, the keeping of dogs as pets is prohibited.
-The presence of a dog in my home, a carpet covered in fur, is a blessing not afforded to so many living under imposed Sharia law.
+The presence of a dog in my home, a carpet covered in fur, is a blessing not afforded to so many living under imposed religious law.

-Khorshid Khanoum - Sun Lady
+Khorshid Khanoum

 Khorshid Khanoum, or Sun Lady, is a central, symbolic figure in Persian art, mythology, and folklore representing warmth, beauty, renewal, strength, resilience, and goodwill toward all mankind.